Liu Bocheng: Early life

-Commander of the CPC Army
+Commander of the CCP Army

-In the summer of 1930, Liu was sent back to China and was appointed as commissioner of the Central Military Committee of the CPC as well as Military Secretary of the Yangtze River division of the CPC.
-In December 1930, Liu went to Shanghai to assist Zhou Enlai in the daily administration of CPC military affairs.
+In the summer of 1930, Liu was sent back to China and was appointed as commissioner of the Central Military Committee of the CCP as well as Military Secretary of the Yangtze River division of the CCP.
+In December 1930, Liu went to Shanghai to assist Zhou Enlai in the daily administration of CCP military affairs.

-In 1931, the CPC suffered great losses in several major cities and was forced to retreat to the countryside.
-Liu was sent to the Central Soviet Territory, the CPC's power base in Jiangxi.
+In 1931, the CCP suffered great losses in several major cities and was forced to retreat to the countryside.
+Liu was sent to the Central Soviet Territory, the CCP's power base in Jiangxi.
 In January 1932, Liu was appointed president and commissar of the Red Army Military Academy.
-By October he was promoted to Chief of Staff of the Red Army, assisting Zhu De and Zhou in the war against Chiang Kai-shek’s 4th Suppression on the Central Soviet Territory.
+By October he was promoted to Chief of Staff of the Red Army, assisting Zhu De and Zhou in the war against Chiang Kai-shek's 4th Suppression on the Central Soviet Territory.

 At the time, members of the 28 Bolsheviks, including Bo Gu, Zhang Wentian, and Otto Braun (also known by his Chinese name, Li De), the Military Advisor of Comintern, took control of military command and Party leadership.
 All three were educated in Moscow, and Liu found common ground with these young men.
-During his time in the Jiangxi-Fujian Soviet (and during the subsequent Long March) Liu experienced conflicts with other Communist leaders, including Mao Zedong and Peng Dehuai.
+During his time in the Jiangxi-Fujian Soviet (and during the subsequent Long March) Liu experienced conflicts with other CCP leaders, including Mao Zedong and Peng Dehuai.

 Liu's conflict with Mao may partly be due to Liu's support for conventional tactics, which contradicted Mao's advocacy of guerrilla warfare.
 According to a later account by Zhang Guotao, Liu described Mao as being a "pedant", and resented Mao's tendency to micromanage his military officers, rather than delegating authority to Red Army's general staff.
 Peng once led his troops during a siege of Guangchang under the orders of Bo and Li De, which resulted in the troops suffering heavy casualties.
 Peng blamed this on his army's inferior weaponry and resources.
 Peng was known for being outspoken and bad-tempered.
 After the battle Peng became furious, leading him into direct conflict with Liu.